clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

 [H2](http://www.h2database.com/html/main.html) is a small and fast Java SQL database that could be embedded in your application or run in server mode.
-Uses single file for storage, but also could be run as in-memory DB.
+It uses a single file for storage, but also could be run as in-memory DB.

 > Another similar Java-based embedded DB that could be used in your
 > application is [Apache Derby](http://db.apache.org/derby/).